sanketchaudhary10/rufus-ai-tool/README.md

-# Rufus AI Agent - A Web Scraping AI Agent
+# Rufus - A Web Scraping AI Agent

 ## Project Overview
 Rufus is an AI web-scraping agent designed to dynamically extract data from websites based on user-defined prompts and output it in structured formats for RAG (Retrieval-Augmented Generation) pipelines.